 This recipe for Salted Tahini + Chocolate Cookies is in honour of food freedom!
 A fellow autoimmune warrior and blogger, Sara aka Ms. Health-Esteem, recently received a comment from a reader that ripped into some of the content she had shared regarding her personal health journey and the fact that autoimmunity has no cure.
-While comments such as this are unfortunately a common occurrence in the world of blogging and social media, the reader then topped it off with a scathing judgement on Sara sharing the fact that she still eats cookies.
+While comments such as this are unfortunately common in the world of blogging and social media, the reader then topped it off with a scathing judgement on Sara still eating cookies.
 GASP!
 (See Sara’s badass video reply here!)

-I’m sorry, but I don’t care what your opinion on cookies is – unsolicited judgement, to a stranger at that, is one of the reasons diet culture, restriction, binge-eating, and closet-eating exist.
-While everyone is entitled to their own opinions, and obviously nobody should eat cookies if they don’t want to, I firmly believe the judgement needs to STOP.
+I don’t care what your opinion on cookies is – unsolicited judgement, to a stranger at that, is one of the reasons diet culture, restriction, binge-eating, and closet-eating exist.
+While everyone is entitled to their opinions, and obviously nobody should eat cookies if they don’t want to, the judgement needs to STOP.

-For greatest health, you probably don’t want to eat cookies (or many other things) on a daily basis, but this in no way makes cookies (or many other things) an enemy.
+For greatest health, you probably don’t want to eat cookies (or many other things) on a daily basis.
+But this in no way makes cookies (or many other things) an enemy to health.
 Nor does it mean that you can’t achieve great health (or even remission from an autoimmune disease!) by having a few cookies in your diet.
-Mostly, though, eating cookies should never open up a fellow human being to judgement or ridicule.
+Mostly, though, eating cookies should never open up a fellow human to judgement or ridicule.

 Life is just too short to not enjoy a few cookies!
 (End rant).